Rail transport in Panama: Trams

 Two separate and distinct tram or streetcar systems operated in Panama City.
 The first started service on October 1, 1893, and ended during the Thousand Days' War.
 The second started in 1913 and operated, with reorganizations and company transferrals, until May 31, 1941.
-There have been proposals for a tramway system to supplement the Panama City Metro, but as of 2017 no construction has taken place.
+Some streets in the old town still have rails in the pavement.
+There have been proposals for a tramway system to supplement the Panama City Metro, but as of 2022 no construction has taken place.

 Panama City Metro

 Contracts were awarded in 2010 for line 1 of the Panama Metro in Panama City, with 14 stations.
 Service began in April 2014, and the first phase of line two began service in 2019, bringing the total number of stations to 29.

 Panama City-David railway

 The government of Panama and China Tiesiju Civil Engineering Group had collaborated to construct a new high-speed railway between Panama City and David, following the formalization of Panamanian-Chinese relations in June 2017.
 The project, favored by president Juan Carlos Varela, was cancelled by September 2019 by his successor Laurentino Cortizo.

+The project was highlighted by president-elect José Raúl Mulino in 2024.